forcedotcom/mobile-ui-elements/README.md

 3. In debugshell, run the following command to obtain the session ID: sforce.connection.sessionId
 ```

-### Salesforce Unmanaged Package

-Install the unmanaged package in your salesforce org from [bit.ly/mobile-ui-package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tU00000009eeb).
-This package contains all the UI Elements along with a sample app and the Polymer Sandbox tool.

 ## Available UI Elements ##
-1. __force-ui-app__: force-ui-app element is a top level UI element that extends the `force-app` element and also provides the basic styling and structure for the application.
+1. __force-ui-app__: force-ui-app element is a top level UI element that provides the basic styling and structure for the application.
 This element also contains the `polymer-flex-layout` element to enable flexible sections on the page, esp. in single page view with split view panels.

 	Supported attributes include:
-	- `accesstoken`: (Required) Session ID or OAuth access token to make API calls to Salesforce.
-	- `instanceurl`: (Optional) Default: Host url of current application.
-Host instance URL of the salesforce org to make API calls.
-Eg. https://na1.salesforce.com
 	- `multipage`: (Optional) Default: false.
 When true, force-ui-app shows only one direct child, with class="page", at a time and allows navigation to other child elements.
 	- `startpage`: (Optional) Default: first direct child element with class="page".
 Instance of the DOM element, with class="page", that should be shown first when the app loads.
 	- `hideheader`: (Optional) Default: false.
 Show/Hide default header on the page.